 Supporting Learning in Dentistry - (ONLY for those participants who do not hold a teaching qualification) Supporting Learning in Dental Care Practice mentoring access course.
 This day will aim to introduce concepts, theories and strategies for supporting learning.

-Supporting Learning in Dentistry can also be accessed as a one day verifiable CPD course for Dental Professionals who wish to develop or refresh some basic skills in teaching and learning.
-The date of this course is 23rd October 2012.
-Students wishing to attend this one day course can apply using the booking form.
-The cost for this course is £250.
+Supporting Learning in Dentistry can also be accessed as a one day verifiable CPD course for dental professionals who wish to develop or refresh some basic skills in teaching and learning. students wishing to attend this one day course can apply using the booking form.
+Cost of course to be confirmed on application.